Edwards, Towns lead Timberwolves to rout of Magic, 126-108

 ORLANDO, Fla.
 (AP)Anthony Edwards scored 35 points, Karl-Anthony Towns added 30 and the Minnesota Timberwolves built a 27-point lead in the first half in a 126-108 victory over the Orlando Magic on Wednesday night.

-Edwards and Towns had scoring season highs and the Timberwolves shot 52.3% in their biggest victory margin of the season.
+Edwards and Towns had season scoring highs and the Timberwolves shot 52.3% in posting their biggest victory margin of the season.

+Edwards’ big scoring night and six assists were birthday presents for Towns, who turned 27 on Tuesday.

+”I texted him and told him, `Happy birthday,’ and that I would see him this morning,” Edwards said. ”He did what he gets paid to do for his birthday – 10 for 15 from the field, 30 points and he’s the reason we won tonight.
+That’s his gift from me.”

 Rudy Gobert, the NBA’s leading rebounder, had 16 points and eight rebounds to help Minnesota win back-to-back road games for the first time this season.